harrisonlab/phytophthora/10300_analysis/10300_analysis_v2.md

-    $ProgDir/extract_from_fasta.py --fasta $ORFsFa --headers $TotalCRNsTxt >> $CRNsFa echo "The number of sequences extracted is" cat $CRNsFa | grep '>' | wc -l
+    $ProgDir/extract_from_fasta.py --fasta $ORFsFa --headers $TotalCRNsTxt >> $CRNsFa echo "The number of sequences extracted is" cat $CRNsFa | grep '>' | wc -l done

-  done
 ```

 ```
+  P.cactorum - 10300
+  The number of ORF CRNs overlapping Augustus CRNs:
+  14
+  The number of Augustus CRNs overlapping ORF CRNs:
+  15
+  The number of CRNs unique to ORF models:
+  1
+  The number of CRNs unique to Augustus models:
+  59
+  The number of sequences extracted is
+  75
 ```